GT-RAIL/assistance_arbitration/README.md

 - Make the monitoring and executive levels truly general; among the biggest problems are:
     - Beliefs: automatically including beliefs in the messages, and updating the appropriate belief as part of the task
     - Database: including and parsing custom data types from the database dictionary
-    - Actions: including primitive actions into the global module search path for the actions.
-We have to have the same actions available via direct access as are available through the task execution server
-    - Ops: ops need to be more than just predefined functions within the package
     - Background monitors: Background monitors that are tracked by the execution monitor should be an arbitrary list of monitors
 - Include a resource aware manager, like [Playful](https://github.com/vincentberenz/playful), as a concurrent execution manager